rm511130/PCF4CAS/README.md

 timesample                 ClusterIP      10.100.200.239   <none>        80/TCP         95s
 ```

-3. Let's test the new `nginx-ingress-controller` and the service `timesample`:
+3. Let's test the new `nginx-ingress-controller` and the service `timesample`.
+Note that the port # in the example below will differ from the port # you will get in the previous step: `kubectl get services -n ingress-nginx`.
+Use your port # instead.

 ```
 curl http://10.0.10.5:32311/timesample; echo